LezWatch/listicles/README.md

 ## Development

-This project was bootstrapped with [Create Guten Block](https://github.com/ahmadawais/create-guten-block).
+This project is managed by [the official WordPress create-block tool](https://developer.wordpress.org/block-editor/handbook/tutorials/create-block/wp-plugin/)

+Originally it used [Create Guten Block](https://github.com/ahmadawais/create-guten-block) but was ported over.

 ### Prerequisites